notsotypicaldeveloper/databases/README.md

-# This repoistory is created while learning from youtube tutorials.
+# This repository is created while learning from youtube tutorials and many other resources.